Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 - If it fails, Pi reads the error, fixes the code, reloads, and retries

-Armin Ronacher (creator of Flask and Jinja2) described this as "software that is malleable like clay."
-All of his Pi extensions — /answer, /todos, /review, /files — were written by Pi itself, not by Armin.
-He described the requirements, pointed the agent to examples, and Pi implemented them autonomously.
+Armin Ronacher (creator of Flask and Jinja2) called this "software that is malleable like clay."
+Every one of his Pi extensions — /answer, /todos, /review, /files — was written by Pi itself, not by Armin.
+He described the requirements, pointed the agent at examples, and Pi implemented them on its own.

 The System Prompt: ~100 Tokens

 This is the actual Pi system prompt, reproduced from source.
-Compare this with Claude Code's ~10,000 tokens:
+Hold it up against Claude Code's ~10,000 tokens:

 You are an AI coding assistant.
 You help users with software engineering tasks.